Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 <div class="alert alert-warning">
   <strong>Note:</strong> The BasePlugin class was deprecated in {{site.ee_product_name}}
   {{page.kong_version}} and will be removed in 3.0.x.
-Plugins should be updated to the newer, simplier pattern described below.
+Plugins should be updated to the newer, simpler pattern.
 </div>

 {{site.ee_product_name}} processes requests in **phases**.
-A Plugin is a piece of code that gets activated by {{site.ee_product_name}} as each phase is executed while the request gets proxied.
+A plugin is a piece of code that gets activated by {{site.ee_product_name}} as each phase is executed while the request gets proxied.

 Phases are limited in what they can do.
-For example, the `init_worker` phase does not have access to the `config` parameter because that information isn't available when kong is initializing each worker.
+For example, the `init_worker` phase does not have access to the `config` parameter because that information isn't available when {{site.ee_product_name}} is initializing each worker.

-A Plugin's `handler.lua` must return a table containing the functions it must execute on each phase.
+A plugin's `handler.lua` must return a table containing the functions it must execute on each phase.

 {{site.ee_product_name}} can process HTTP and stream traffic.
 Some phases are executed when processing only when processing HTTP traffic, others when processing stream, and some (like `init_worker` and `log`) are invoked by both kinds of traffic.

-In addition to functions, a Plugin must define two fields:
+In addition to functions, a plugin must define two fields:

 * `VERSION` is an informative field, not used by {{site.ee_product_name}} directly.
-It usually matches the version defined in a Plugin's Rockspec version, when it exists.
+It usually matches the version defined in a plugin's Rockspec version, when it exists.
 * `PRIORITY` is used to sort Plugins before executing each of their phases.
   Plugins with a higher priority are executed first.
 See the "Plugin Execution Order" below for more info about this field.